abirami-sr/Virtual-Assistant-for-Visually-Impaired/README.md

-# VISION - A VOICE ASSISTANT
+# VISION - A VOICE ASSISTANT - TEAM COSMOS

 This android app made using kotlin is for visually impaired people.